-Mantasoa - Guide Madagascar - Détours Madagascar
+Mantasoa: The legacy of Jean Laborde, tourist site, and retreat - Guide Madagascar - Détours Madagascar

 Construction of an industrial center

-Creation of an artificial lake and a city
+Creation of an artificial lake and town

-Holiday village and water sports
+Vacation village and water sports

 4 photos